In networking, you get what you give

 Our next event is scheduled for:

-Check the Upcoming Events page for dates.
+Check the Upcoming Events page for more meeting dates and events.

 Two Monthly Meetings